Samosa dipping sauces are known as chutneys. They are vegetarian and all are also vegan.

 - Recipe card

-The sauce eaten with samosas is called chutney.
-Samosa sauces are chutneys that are served alongside samosa and used as a complementary “dipping sauce” for added depth of flavor.
 There are many types of chutneys and they are essentially a blend of main ingredients, such as cilantro and mint, mixed with spices and then mixed with water to make it a perfect consistency.
 They are often, but not always, no cook chutneys.

 The three sauces at Indian restaurants most commonly served are a green sauce, brown sauce and a red sauce.
 In order these are, mint cilantro chutney, tamarind chutney and garlic chutney.
 They cover the notes of a savory chutney, a sweet/sour chutney and a spicy chutney.
 Samosa dipping sauces: